Randoodl/Clarity_CT/README.md

 >`"This code is not written very well"`
 >*-Someone who has actually programmed before, presumably*

 It is not, and it is not meant to be.
 This is quite literally just a pet project duct taped together by a hobbyist that grew way beyond the scope it was supposed to have.
-If you want to have a peek under the hood, that's on you.
+If you want to have a peek under the hood, then that's on you.

 ### 🛠️ Features <a name = "features"></a>
-- **Interactive Colour Picker:** - Select a specific hue using the colour dial and narrow down its shade using the shader square.
+- **Interactive Colour Picker:** - Select a specific hue using the colour dial and narrow down its shade or tint.
 - **Display related colours:** - Automatically generate complement and triadic colours, alongside shades and tints thereof.
-- **Copyable HEX and RGB values:** - Easily copy colour values for use in other applications with but a single click.
+- **Copyable HEX and RGB values:** - Easily copy colour values for use in other applications with a single click.
 - **Custom UI:** - Scale and move elements to create a comfortable layout in an optional Dark Mode.

 ### 🗹 Prerequisites <a name = "prerequisites"></a>
 - **raylib** (www.raylib.com)

 ### 🏗️ Building from source <a name = "build"></a>
-Compilation is currently only tested with C++20 on GCC 13.3 and raylib v5.6
+Compilation is currently only tested with C++20 on GCC 13.3 and raylib v5.5
 #### Using Make:
 Clone the repository and compile using Make
 ```sh